devangtomar/medium-podman/podman.md

 I’ve had trouble getting podman-compose over Mac because there isn’t an official document for installation other than the one mentioned above.

+**Conclusion 💁🏻‍♂️**

+Podman wraps around Docker’s capabilities to provide a lightweight container runtime that can be used in Daemonless and Rootless modes.